WilDoane/TDD-JavaScript-Demo/README.txt

   yui        The Yahoo! framework that provides the unit testing
               tools we need.

-Each task directory is organized into two main directories:
+Each task directory is organized into two main directories and includes its own README.txt file describing that particular task:

-  src    The source code that you'll write to satisfy the tests. tests  The collection of tests for code stored in src.
+  README.txt A description of a given task src        The source code that you'll write to satisfy the tests. tests      The collection of tests for code stored in src.

 In the tests directory, you'll find a typical test harness (just enough structure to bootstrap the running of the tests)